 Question: I think my tomatoes have blossom-end rot.
 There is a dark spot on the bottom of the tomato.
 What should I do?
 What other plants get blossom-end rot?

-Answer: Blossom-end rot is a disease that strikes tomatoes, peppers and watermelons.
+Answer: Blossom-end rot is a disease that strikes tomatoes, peppers, squash, cucumbers and watermelons.
 It is not caused by a pest but instead by growing conditions.
-You don't need to worry about it spreading from plant to plant, though of course plants of the same type may develop it on their own.
-Blossom-end rot effects the fruit of the plant, whereas diseases like tomato late blight effect the foliage.
+You don't need to worry about it spreading from plant to plant, although of course plants of the same type may develop it on their own.
+Blossom-end rot affects the fruit of the plant, whereas diseases like tomato late blight effect the foliage.

 A lack of calcium causes blossom-end rot.
-It could be that there's little calcium available in the soil, or, frequently, fluctuations in water hinders the uptake of calcium.
+It could be that there's little calcium available in the soil, or, more frequently, that fluctuations in water hinder the uptake of calcium.

 Careful watering goes a long way to prevent blossom-end rot.
 Too much or too little water, or periods of drought then deluge, increases the chances your plants will develop the disease.
 In hot, dry weather, water your plants.
 Mulch the soil to conserve moisture.
 Try not to disturb the roots of the plants, including those small roots near the soil's surface, when weeding.
 Damaging these small roots inhibits a plant's ability to draw up water and nutrients.